 How a builder’s risk insurance policy can protect your business

 Imagine your contracting business is ready to break ground on a new building.
 You’ve completed preconstruction planning, secured work permits, hired subcontractors, and ensured your general liability insurance is active.
-All set to go?
-Not so fast.

 How does builder’s risk insurance work?

 Unlike commercial property insurance, which covers finished buildings and their contents, a builder’s risk insurance policy protects buildings and structures while they’re under construction.

 Builder’s risk insurance is a temporary policy issued for a specific project that covers the course of construction.
 Most insurance companies recommend that you have a policy start before materials arrive at the construction site, and then have it end when the property is sold or is ready to be occupied.

 Because new construction jobs and rehabs are high-risk, your client contract might require you to carry builder’s risk insurance.
 The developer or property owner might also have insurance coverage that would protect your business.